Welcome! I’m so glad to invite you into my “home” in the blogosphere!

 - A middle aged mom/stepmom of 5 young men and 1 young woman in their teens, twenties, and thirties.

 - A home school

 - A women’s Bible study author, teacher, and speaker

-- A former ministry wife (my husband was a minister of music)
+- A former ministry wife (my husband is a retired music pastor)

-- A genuinely regenerated Protestant, Southern Baptist, Calvinist/Reformed Baptist, Cessationist, anti-Word of Faith/Prosperity Gospel/New Apostolic Reformation, pro-life, complementarian, conservative Christian who believes the 66 canonized books of the Bible are breathed out by God, true, and sufficient for all aspects of Christian life.
+- A genuinely regenerated Protestant, Southern Baptist, Calvinist/Reformed Baptist, Cessationist, anti-Word of Faith/Prosperity Gospel/New Apostolic Reformation, abortion abolitionist, complementarian, conservative Christian who believes the 66 canonized books of the Bible are breathed out by God, true, and sufficient for all aspects of Christian life.
 (2 Timothy 3:16-17)